princebirring/Machine-Learning-I/Midterm-Project/README.md

-# Midterm I - 2015 Traffic Fatalities
+# Midterm Project - 2015 Traffic Fatalities

-Midterm I Project for DATS 6202: Machine Learning I by Prince Birring & Ryan Orsini
+Midterm Project for DATS 6202: Machine Learning I by Prince Birring & Ryan Orsini

 Dataset: https://www.kaggle.com/nhtsa/2015-traffic-fatalities - Only used accident.csv and person.csv for this project.